nabz0r/mac-local-translator/ROADMAP.md

-# Feuille de route de Mac Local Translator
+# Mac Local Translator Roadmap

-Ce document présente la vision à long terme et les objectifs de développement pour Mac Local Translator.
-Il s'agit d'un document évolutif qui sera mis à jour à mesure que le projet progresse.
+This document presents the long-term vision and development goals for Mac Local Translator.
+This is a living document that will be updated as the project progresses.

 ## Version 1.0.0 (Base)

-### Fonctionnalités principales
+### Main features

-- [x] Interface utilisateur de base avec SwiftUI
+- [x] Basic user interface with SwiftUI
-- [x] Enregistrement audio à partir du microphone
+- [x] Audio recording from microphone
-- [x] Détection d'activité vocale et de silence
+- [x] Voice activity and silence detection
-- [x] Intégration basique de Whisper.cpp pour la reconnaissance vocale
+- [x] Basic integration of Whisper.cpp for speech recognition
-- [x] Intégration basique de LibreTranslate pour la traduction
+- [x] Basic integration of LibreTranslate for translation
-- [x] Synthèse vocale via AVSpeechSynthesizer
+- [x] Speech synthesis via AVSpeechSynthesizer
-- [x] Affichage des conversations avec texte original et traduit
+- [x] Display conversations with original and translated text
-- [x] Sélection des langues source et cible
+- [x] Selection of source and target languages
-- [x] Paramètres de base pour la configuration des préférences
+- [x] Basic settings for configuring preferences

-### Améliorations techniques
+### Technical improvements

-- [x] Architecture modulaire et extensible
+- [x] Modular and extensible architecture
-- [x] Gestion des modèles (téléchargement, sélection, etc.)
+- [x] Template management (upload, selection, etc.)
-- [x] Configuration de l'intégration continue
+- [x] Continuous integration configuration
-- [x] Tests unitaires de base
+- [x] Basic unit tests
-- [x] Documentation du code et de l'architecture
+- [x] Code and architecture documentation

-## Version 1.1.0 (Optimisations)
+## Version 1.1.0 (Optimizations)

-### Fonctionnalités à implémenter
+### Features to implement

-- [ ] Support de plus de langues (au moins 8-10 langues principales)
+- [ ] Support for more languages ​​(at least 8-10 major languages)
-- [ ] Mode de traduction semi-continue (traduction partielle pendant que l'utilisateur parle)
+- [ ] Semi-continuous translation mode (partial translation while the user is speaking)
-- [ ] Interface utilisateur améliorée avec plus d'indicateurs visuels
+- [ ] Improved UI with more visual indicators
-- [ ] Thèmes personnalisables (clair/sombre/système)
+- [ ] Customizable themes (light/dark/system)
-- [ ] Exportation des conversations au format texte et audio
+- [ ] Export conversations to text and audio

-### Optimisations techniques
+### Technical optimizations

-- [ ] Quantification des modèles pour réduire l'empreinte mémoire
+- [ ] Model quantization to reduce memory footprint
-- [ ] Accélération GPU pour la reconnaissance vocale et la traduction
+- [ ] GPU acceleration for speech recognition and translation
-- [ ] Optimisation des flux de données pour réduire la latence
+- [ ] Optimization of data streams to reduce latency
-- [ ] Mise en cache des résultats de traduction fréquents
+- [ ] Caching of frequent translation results
-- [ ] Tests de performances et benchmarks
+- [ ] Performance tests and benchmarks

-## Version 1.2.0 (Avancée)
+## Version 1.2.0 (Advanced)

-### Fonctionnalités à implémenter
+### Features to implement

-- [ ] Mode conversation (détection automatique du locuteur)
+- [ ] Conversation mode (automatic speaker detection)
-- [ ] Support des accents et des dialectes régionaux
+- [ ] Support for regional accents and dialects
-- [ ] Correction orthographique et grammaticale avant traduction
+- [ ] Spelling and grammar correction before translation
-- [ ] Détection automatique de la langue
+- [ ] Automatic language detection
-- [ ] Glossaires personnalisés pour des domaines spécifiques
+- [ ] Custom glossaries for specific domains
-- [ ] Intégration avec le système de dictionnaire macOS
+- [ ] Integration with macOS dictionary system

-### Améliorations techniques
+### Technical improvements

-- [ ] Mise à jour dynamique des modèles sans redémarrer l'application
+- [ ] Dynamic template update without restarting the application
-- [ ] Système de plugins pour extensions tierces
+- [ ] Plugin system for third-party extensions
-- [ ] Synchronisation des paramètres via iCloud
+- [ ] Settings synchronization via iCloud
-- [ ] Couverture de test complète (>80%)
+- [ ] Full test coverage (>80%)

-## Version 2.0.0 (Professionnelle)
+## Version 2.0.0 (Professional)

-### Fonctionnalités à implémenter
+### Features to be implemented

-- [ ] Support de conférences avec plusieurs participants
+- [ ] Support for conferences with multiple participants
-- [ ] Reconnaissance et distinction des locuteurs
+- [ ] Speaker recognition and distinction
-- [ ] Intégration avec des services de visioconférence
+- [ ] Integration with video conferencing services
-- [ ] Application iOS compagnon pour utilisation mobile
+- [ ] Companion iOS application for mobile use
-- [ ] Mode hors-ligne complet avec tous les modèles intégrés
+- [ ] Full offline mode with all built-in templates
-- [ ] Support de la traduction de documents (PDF, Word, etc.)
+- [ ] Support for document translation (PDF, Word, etc.)
-- [ ] Accessibilité améliorée pour les utilisateurs malvoyants et malentendants
+- [ ] Improved accessibility for visually and hearing impaired users

-### Innovations techniques
+### Technical innovations

-- [ ] Migration vers des modèles de traduction plus avancés (modèles de transformateurs optimisés pour CPU/GPU)
+- [ ] Migration to more advanced translation models (CPU/GPU optimized transformer models)
-- [ ] API pour intégration avec d'autres applications
+- [ ] API for integration with other applications
-- [ ] Système d'apprentissage continu pour améliorer les traductions
+- [ ] Continuous learning system to improve translations
-- [ ] Système de développement extensible pour plugins communautaires
+- [ ] Extensible development system for community plugins

-## Idées futures à explorer
+## Future ideas to explore

-- Intégration de la traduction visuelle (texte dans les images)
+- Integration of visual translation (text in images)
-- Support de la traduction en temps réel de flux audio (radio, podcasts, etc.)
+- Support for real-time translation of audio streams (radio, podcasts, etc.)
-- Mode interprétation simultanée pour événements en direct
+- Simultaneous interpretation mode for live events
-- Apprentissage par l'utilisateur de vocabulaire spécifique
+- User learning of specific vocabulary
-- Intégration avec des services de sous-titrage pour les vidéos
+- Integration with subtitling services for videos
-- Mode pédagogique pour l'apprentissage des langues
+- Pedagogical mode for language learning

-## Contribuer à la feuille de route
+## Contribute to the roadmap

-Cette feuille de route est ouverte aux suggestions et aux contributions.
-Si vous avez des idées pour améliorer Mac Local Translator ou si vous souhaitez contribuer à une des fonctionnalités listées, veuillez ouvrir une issue sur GitHub pour en discuter.
+This roadmap is open to suggestions and contributions.
+If you have ideas to improve Mac Local Translator or would like to contribute to any of the features listed, please open an issue on GitHub to discuss it.

-Les priorités peuvent évoluer en fonction des besoins des utilisateurs et des contraintes techniques.
-Les dates de publication précises ne sont pas fixées pour permettre un développement flexible et de qualité.
+Priorities may change based on user needs and technical constraints.
+Specific release dates are not set to allow for flexible and quality development.